WindowsLogic-Productions/Amino-For-Desktop/README.md

 The goal is to create a nice alternative to using Amino on phones since who wants to use a phone all the time?

+# Committing

+To commit to this project, please use the Commit branch.
+The Master branch is for releases only and has been locked from editing.

 # Download

 Download the latest version of Amino™ for Desktop on the [Releases](https://github.com/windowslogic/amino-for-desktop/releases) page.